sizzlorox/Idle-RPG-Bot/README.md

 # Idle-RPG-Bot
-An Idle-RPG bot for Discord created using node.js.
+An Idle-RPG bot for Discord created using node.js with the discord.js framework.
 This is an open-source project and is currently still in development.
 A lot is still to be done.

 # Setup